-Staff ProfileLeanne is a Director within the Dispute Resolution team.
-Leanne is also Head of DQ’s specialist Employment team.
+Staff ProfileLeanne is a Director and is Head of the Dispute Resolution and Employment Services teams.

 Leanne is a qualified Manx Advocate and Commissioner for Oaths (having previously practiced as a solicitor in Northern Ireland), who regularly advises both domestic and international clients on a broad range of corporate and commercial disputes.
 Leane is also a qualified Data Protection Practitioner.

 Leanne specialises in employment law and has extensive experience in dealing with both non-contentious HR matters and contentious litigation both in the High Court and the Employment Tribunal.

 • Leanne provides training in the following areas: